 This means that you also want to be the first thing in front of your potential customer’s eyes.
-You want your website to be easy to find, access and interact with.
+You want your small business website to be easy to find, access and interact with.

-Your website is more than a business asset, it’s a living, breathing extension of your small business.
+Your small business website is more than an asset, it’s a living, breathing extension of your small business.
 It’s like a flower.
 If you want your business to flourish, you need to take good care of it.
 And yes, this takes time, effort and resources.
 But very few things in the business world happen overnight.

 What do I mean by this?

 Well, as your small business grows, you’ll come to the realisation that you’ve got a choice to make.
 Eventually, you’ll be forced to choose between focusing on managing your business or managing your SEO.
 Then, I decide to pass my SEO knowledge to my daughter, who was 14 at the time.
 She grew up helping me with the digital portion of the business.
 Every single weekend she’d sit down along with a friend of hers, watch me perform the procedures and ask questions.
 Eventually, she was knowledgeable enough to take over.

 It is vital to have a website and it’s vital to be online.